kuberbassi/mcd-hrms/README.md

 # MCD HRMS

-A modern Employee Management System built for the Municipal Corporation of Delhi.
+This is the Employee Management System we made for the Municipal Corporation of Delhi.

-## 🚀 Features
+## What it does

+- **Hiring**: We can post jobs and see who applied.
-- **Employee Dashboard**: View attendance, salary, and profile.
+- **Employees**: Check attendance, salary, and details.
-- **HR Tools**: Manage employees, mark attendance, and view analytics.
+- **HR Work**: Add staff, mark attendance, and see reports.
-- **Admin Control**: Full system access and configuration.
+- **Admin**: Control everything in the app.

 ## 🛠️ Getting Started